gljooj/google-api-discovery/README.md

     pip install -r requirements.txt

 <h2>How To Run:</h2>

-    1 - make install
+    If you don't have the make configured in your local, you can open the file make and execute the commands in your terminal 1 - make install
     2 - make run
     3 - make user (to creating a super user)